 - The possession of candles or the burning of any other substances. (e.g., incense)

-- Extension cords (surge protectors are acceptable)
+- Extension cords or outlet extenders (surge protectors with an on/off switch are acceptable)

 - Tapestries, curtains and/or drapes